Sarghulami

-Sarghulami is a extinct Iranian language formerly spoken in Afghanisan's Badakhshan in the village of Sarghulam.
-It was recorded by Russian professor Ivan Zarubin in the 1920's, though many linguists doubt that the language even existed.
+Sarghulami is a possible extinct Iranian language formerly spoken in the village of Sarghulam in Badakhshan, Afghanistan.
+It was recorded by Russian professor Ivan Zarubin in the 1920s, though many linguists doubt that the language even existed.
 Zarubin said it was spoken in a valley east of Fayzabad and collected a few words, though it may be referring to the village of Sarghulam.
 It is thought to be part of the Munji-Yidgha branch of the Pamir language, though many Pashto words have been noted in the language.